AbhishekHarikumar/Scrutinising-Motion-Estimating-OpticalFlow/README.md

 <h2 align="left" style="text-align: justify;">Process Workflow</h2>

-- Conduct research on various machine learning models and classical models to determine which one best suits the requirements, computational resources, and time constraints.
+- <p align="justify"> Conduct research on various machine learning models and classical models to determine which one best suits the requirements, computational resources, and time constraints</p>.
-- Gather the Ground Truth from Flying Chairs and MPI Sintel datasets.
+- <p align="justify">Gather the Ground Truth from Flying Chairs and MPI Sintel datasets</p>.
-- Capture the videos for optical flow estimation using the specified cameras.
+- <p align="justify">Capture the videos for optical flow estimation using the specified cameras.</p>
-- Build the framework to appropriately input data from Google Drive.
-Use FFmpeg for image resizing into the shape of 436 x 1024.
+- <p align="justify">Build the framework to appropriately input data from Google Drive.</p>
+- <p align="justify">Use FFmpeg for image resizing into the shape of 436 x 1024.</p>
-- Set up the TensorFlow architecture to handle both input and output using the videos collected and the dataset's ground truth.
+- <p align="justify">Set up the TensorFlow architecture to handle both input and output using the videos collected and the dataset's ground truth.</p>
-- Build an 83-layer Deep Neural Network with 34 Convolutional 2D layers, 6 Convolution Transpose layers, 30 Activation layers, 8 Concatenation layers, 1 Correlation Cost layer, and 1 Flow Resized layer.
+- <p align="justify">Build an 83-layer Deep Neural Network with 34 Convolutional 2D layers, 6 Convolution Transpose layers, 30 Activation layers, 8 Concatenation layers, 1 Correlation Cost layer, and 1 Flow Resized layer.</p>
-- Test with a variety of combinations of activation functions and optimisers, including Sigmoid, Swish, LeakyReLU, Adam, and SGD.
+- <p align="justify">Test with a variety of combinations of activation functions and optimisers, including Sigmoid, Swish, LeakyReLU, Adam, and SGD.</p>
-- Attach the custom loss function—Weighted End Point Error.
+- <p align="justify">Attach the custom loss function—Weighted End Point Error.</p>
-- Run tests for each video for 20 epochs with a batch size of 6.
+- <p align="justify">Run tests for each video for 20 epochs with a batch size of 6.</p>
-- Conduct independent t-tests and hypothesis testing to assess performance.
+- <p align="justify">Conduct independent t-tests and hypothesis testing to assess performance.</p>
-- Record and present findings in Tableau to stakeholders.
+- <p align="justify">Record and present findings in Tableau to stakeholders.</p>

 <h2 align="left">Business Value</h2>

-- Evaluated Performance on the the NVIDIA A100, TESLA V100 and NVIDIA RTX 3090 Ti for the machine learning model computation.
-Intel core i9, Intel core i7, and M2 were the CPUs under the Linux, Windows and MAC operating systems for performance evaluation.
+- <p align="justify">Evaluated Performance on the the NVIDIA A100, TESLA V100 and NVIDIA RTX 3090 Ti for the machine learning model computation.
+Intel core i9, Intel core i7, and M2 were the CPUs under the Linux, Windows and MAC operating systems for performance evaluation</p>.

-- Performed statistical tests such as confidence interval and independent t-tests over a sample of 30 Videos shot through the Intel Real Sense D435i and the iPhone 11 to get confidence, difference and clarity.
+- <p align="justify">Performed statistical tests such as confidence interval and independent t-tests over a sample of 30 Videos shot through the Intel Real Sense D435i and the iPhone 11 to get confidence, difference and clarity</p>.

-- Analysed the parameters such as error metrics, execution Time, memory usage, temperature, the performance of activation functions, the performance of Cameras, 95 % confidence test and independent t-test visually through data visualisation tools such as Tableau.
+- <p align="justify">Analysed the parameters such as error metrics, execution Time, memory usage, temperature, the performance of activation functions, the performance of Cameras, 95 % confidence test and independent t-test visually through data visualisation tools such as Tableau.</p>

 <h2 align="left" style="text-align: justify;">References</h2>